UX Design Course: Paris

 *NPS: This metric from students themselves evaluates their satisfaction to recommend this course to a friend.

-To get more details or access all satisfaction indicators, rates, and outcomes, click this link.
+To get more details, click on this link.

 What are the professional backgrounds of user experience design students?